Petar Kapisoda

 Petar Kapisoda (born 26 June 1976) is a Montenegrin former handball player.

 Club career

 After starting out at his hometown club Lovćen, Kapisoda moved to Crvenka.
 He later played for Partizan (1994–1996) and Crvena zvezda (1996–1998).
 Subsequently, Kapisoda returned to his parent club Lovćen, helping them win back-to-back championships in 2000 and 2001.

 International career

 With FR Yugoslavia, Kapisoda won two bronze medals at the World Championships (1999 and 2001).
 He also participated in the 2000 Summer Olympics and 2006 European Championship.
 After the split of Serbia and Montenegro, Kapisoda represented Montenegro at the 2008 European Championship and 2013 World Championship.

 Personal life

-Kapisoda is the older brother of the late model Filip Kapisoda.
+His brother is called Miloš Kapisoda.